Juaneliz/Evidence-2-Context-Free-Grammar/README.md

 With this sentence there are two type of trees that can be made according to our grammar.

-![Imagen 1: Possible tree for sentence structure](Arboles_previo.drawio.png)
+![Imagen 1: Possible tree for sentence structure](Arboles_previo.drawio.png) Image 1

 ![Imagen2:Possible tree for sentence structure](Arboles2_previo.drawio.png)

+Image 2

+As you can see, both trees represent the same sentence.
+The difference is how we build the grammar around them.
+With this in mind, we need to analyze our grammar ni look for ambiguity and left recursion.
+By eliminating this, we can make sure that there is only one way to develop a sentence.
+The situation in which we create ambiguity is the following.

+- NP -> NP Conj NP
+- VP -> VP Conj VP

+The previous trees shown were especifically showing the ambiguity in VP Conj VP.
+These two rules also present Left recursion.
+To understand what is Left Recursion I search through Geeks for Geeks:
+- *"Grammar of the form S ⇒ S | a | b is called left recursive where S is any non Terminal and a and b are any set of terminals."(GeeksforGeeks, 2025) *

+We can visualize it with this tree.

+#### Analyze
+By analyzing the previous grammar, we come to a realiza
 - Ambiguity elimination process
 - Left Recursion Elimination
 Include the corresponding syntactic trees to show the changes in the grammar.